akostrik/stage_telegram_python/README.md

 ## The context and motivation
 Technologiy has always greatly influenced the social relations.
 In particular, the present-day computer science is an exceptional tool for cooperation and co-reflection, with a huge potential to bring many changes into the people's organisation.

-This project is aimed at automaticalle detecting propagandistic information in [Telegram]([https://telegram.org/](https://telegram.org/faq#q-qu-39est-ce-que-telegram-qu-39est-ce-que-je-peux-y-faire)) [^13] channels.
+This project is aimed at automaticalle detecting propagandistic information in [Telegram](https://telegram.org/faq?setln=en#q-what-is-telegram-what-do-i-do-here) [channels](https://telegram.org/faq?setln=en#q-what-39s-the-difference-between-groups-and-channels).
 That is, the information, which may not be objective and may be selectively presenting facts to encourage a particular perception, or using loaded language to produce an emotional rather than a rational response to the information. [^6]

-Telegram is an application similar to WhatApp, Viber, Signal, etc. Its particularities are that it has a lot of [channels](https://telegram.org/faq#q-quelle-est-la-difference-entre-les-groupes-et-les-canaux) on different subjects, chiefly in Russian, with little censorship.
+Telegram is an application similar to WhatApp, Viber, Signal, etc. Its particularities are that it has a lot of channels on different subjects, chiefly in Russian, with little censorship.

 ## Some projects of similar orientation
 - [Detecting of communities with similar ideologies by cross-channel interactions](https://medium.com/dfrlab/understanding-telegrams-ecosystem-of-far-right-channels-in-the-us-22e963c09234) by [DRFLab](https://www.atlanticcouncil.org/programs/digital-forensic-research-lab/) (United States)